emplums/portland_js/README.md

 - Reach out to potential sponsors
 - Find venue

-If you'd like to get involved, check out some of our open issues where we are discussing venues, sponsorships, etc. Or reach out to me on twitter @emplums!
+If you'd like to get involved, check out some of our open issues where we are discussing venues, sponsorships, etc. Or reach out to me on twitter <a href="www.twitter.com/emplums">@emplums</a>!